 The UN Sanctions Committee list specifically in relation to Al-Qaida can be found at the link: http://www.un.org/sc/committees/1267/aq_sanctions_list.shtml

+The UK Office of Financial Sanctions Implementation (OFSI) is the competent authority for implementing sanctions and making domestic designations maintains a consolidated list of all designated persons subject to financial sanctions under UN and UK legislation.
 Information on the United Kingdom’s (UK) financial sanctions regime is available at this link.
-The UK has enacted the United Nations and European Union Financial Sanctions (Linking) Regulations 2017 which allows sanctions to be implemented without delay.
-The UK also maintains a consolidated list of asset freeze subjects as designated by the UN, EU and UK in relation to financial sanctions and has issued guidance on financial sanctions.
+The UK also maintains a consolidated list of asset freeze subjects as designated by the UN and UK in relation to financial sanctions and has issued guidance on financial sanctions.
 Information on financial sanctions targets by regime may also be found at the link:

 Electronic copies of UK legislation, including Statutory Instruments (SI’s) which applies to the Turks and Caicos Islands can be found at: http://www.legislation.gov.uk/